 1. Stay Light

-Have you ever heard people complain that certain beers are “like water”?
+Have you ever heard people complain that certain brews are “like water”?
 They might be less pleasing to connoisseurs, but beers that are lighter in color and thinner in consistency are typically less acidic.
 A sour taste generally indicates acidity, so when sampling drinks on National Beer Day, avoid a second drink of anything that tastes sour.
-Malt beers in darker colors are also very hard on your teeth.
+Malt style brews that come in darker colors are also very hard on your teeth.

 3. Chew Sugarless Gum